Verdify

 Telemetry

-Inputs, outputs, sources, approvals, overrides, exceptions, handoffs, and final outcomes.
+Inputs, outputs, sources, approvals, overrides, exceptions, feedback, handoffs, and final outcomes.

-Cycle time, acceptance, override, trace completeness, exception backlog, false recommendation, and business impact.
+Cycle time, acceptance, override, trace completeness, exception backlog, false recommendation, learning quality, and mission or operating impact.

 Known limits